drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/3_cookies.md

 `Page` provides the method `.cookie()` that can either get all cookies for the page, or set a new one.

-Passing no parameters (`await page.cookie()`) will return an array of cookies on the page, or you can pass an object to set a cookie:
+Passing no parameters (e.g., `await page.cookie()`) will return an array of cookies on the page, or you can pass an object to set a cookie:

 ```ts
 await page.cookie({